If you’re looking for an HDB valuation, chances are you’re thinking of buying an HDB resale flat. How much can you expect to pay for one in 2024?

 If you’re buying a resale HDB flat with your CPF savings, or with a housing loan from HDB or a bank, you’ll need to submit a Request for Value from HDB.

-As a resale buyer, you’ll first need to negotiate with the seller on the selling price and pay him/her the option fee first before requesting an HDB valuation.
+As a resale buyer, you’ll first need to negotiate with the seller on the selling price and pay him/her the option fee before requesting an HDB valuation.

 If HDB decides that a valuation is indeed required to determine the value of the flat, an assigned valuer will come to the flat to inspect it.
+Do note that you must complete the ‘Request for Value’ (you must obtain the outcome) before you submit the resale flat application.

 Let’s say that you and the seller have agreed on the selling price of $725,000.
 You pay the OTP and submit the HDB valuation request.
 HDB’s official valuation of the HDB flat, however, is $700,000.
 This would mean that you will be paying a COV of $25,000.